Examining Inter-Consistency of Large Language Models Collaboration: An In-depth Analysis via Debate: Analysis

-Since the arguments in a debate might have different persuasion, assigning equal weights to each argument would obtain the wrong conclusion.
-Moreover, in the context of human debates, there is a human judge with much stronger capabilities to summarize the debate and draw the final conclusion.
-Inspired by this, we conduct an in-depth experiment on two fair debates to investigate a much stronger LLM as the judge.
-The prompt can refer to Appendix~\ref{app: judge}.
+Different arguments in each debate might have different persuasions.
+Moreover, in human debates, there is a human judge with strong evaluation abilities to summarize the debate and draw the final conclusion.
+Inspired by this, we investigate GPT-4 as the judge to replace step 3 in FORD and conduct experiments on two fair debates.

-As mentioned in Sec~\ref{sec_mismatched_debates}, GPT-4 is an LLM that holds absolute advantages in commonsense reasoning.
-Therefore, we adopt GPT-4 as the judge in fair debates between ChatGPT and Davinci-003.
-The judge~(GPT-4) would be prompted to give the summarizations and conclusions only based on the debate process.
-The overall results are shown in Table~\ref{tab:judge}, we can draw the following conclusions: If we utilize GPT-4 as the judge, the performance increases to varying degrees.
-It is mainly because different arguments have different persuasions, treating them equally would make less plausible arguments heavily influence the final conclusion.
-While using GPT-4 for summarization and conclusion can assign different weights to different arguments, which aligns the decision process of humans.
+Specifically, we adopt two fair debates ChatGPT \& Davinci-003 and ChatGPT \& ChatGPT-0301 for experiments.
+GPT-4 would be prompted to give the summarizations and conclusions only based on the debate process~(refer to Appendix~\ref{app: judge}).
+Table~\ref{tab:judge} shows the results on ChatGPT \& Davinci-003~(Table~\ref{tab:judge2} in the Appendix presents the results of ChatGPT \& ChatGPT-0301), we can obtain the following findings: GPT-4 as the judge can further boost the performance of FORD.
+It is mainly because GPT-4 can assign higher weights to more convincing arguments, then draw more precise conclusions.